agoransson/BigFatUI/README.md

 This library includes one sample application which showcases all the widgets.

-* __showcase__: A bare-bones app that demonstrates authorization, making API calls, and invoking a dialog.
+* __showcase__: A bare-bones app that shows all widgets off in different activities.

 To install a sample application into Eclipse (3.5):